 To be eligible for admission as a regular student in the M.Sc. program in Molecular Biology, you must:

-- have earned a B.Sc. degree with a minimum grade-point average of 3.0 out of 4.3 (or the equivalent)
+• have earned a minimum grade-point average of 3.0 out of 4.3 (or the equivalent) in your degree program.

-Students actually enrolled in the Ph.D. program in Medicine and whose academic performance is considered excellent by the Faculty may, in some particular cases, be admitted simultaneously to a M.Sc. program.
+Students currently enrolled in the Ph.D. program in Medicine and whose academic performance is considered excellent by the Faculty may, in some particular cases, be admitted simultaneously to a M.Sc. program.

-For students who have completed a B.Sc. with honor track, some courses may be credited.
-Please contact the programs office.
+For students who have completed a B.Sc. with Honours track, some courses may be credited.
+Please contact the program office.

-Please do not hesitate to consult our admission guide for students who would like to start a Master.
+Please do not hesitate to consult our admission guide for students who would like to start a Master’s program.

 Please take note that you must submit your application for admission